vashshawn/Pingvin-master/doc/getting-started.md

 ### Data directory

-The data directory is the location where Dogecoin Core files are stored, including the wallet, log files and blocks.
+The data directory is the location where Pingvincoin Core files are stored, including the wallet, log files and blocks.
 You can modify the location with the `-datadir` setting.

 **Default location :**

 Platform | Data directory path
 ---------|--------------------
 Linux    | `$HOME/.pingvincoin`
-macOS    | `$HOME/Library/Application Support/Dogecoin`
+macOS    | `$HOME/Library/Application Support/Pingvincoin`
-Windows  | `%APPDATA%\Dogecoin`
+Windows  | `%APPDATA%\Pingvincoin`

 You may need to specify `-datadir` also when using `pingvincoin-cli`.